 In September 2018, we entered into a license and collaboration agreement with Ahon Pharma, which grants Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
-Under the terms of the agreement, we are entitled to receive an upfront payment of \$5.0 million, consisting of \$500,000, on signing and \$4.5 million upon regulatory clearance to initiate a clinical trial in China.
+Under the terms of the agreement, we received an upfront payment of \$500,000 on signing and are entitled to receive an additional payment of \$4.5 million upon regulatory clearance to initiate a clinical trial in China.
 We also have the potential to receive up to an additional \$27.5 million in development and sales related milestones and up to approximately 10% royalties on net sales of DM199 in the licensed territories.
 All development, regulatory, sales, marketing, and commercial activities and associated costs in the licensed territories will be the sole responsibility of Ahon Pharma.
 This agreement may be terminated at any time by Ahon Pharma by providing 120 days written notice.
 Fosun Pharma, through its partnership with SK Group, a South Korea based company is an investor in DiaMedica through its equity investment in 2016.